 What is more interesting is that the city of Chang'an in the drama is completely fictional – whether it is the flow of people, the street scene, or the building architecture, everything is generated with the help of AI.
 Compared to traditional special effects, AI technology can create various virtual scenes in a shorter time and generate high-precision visual effects, meeting the creative and imaginative needs of film and television production.

 Treasure ship filled with gold in the trailer.
 The Netherlands is known as the “carriage driver on the sea,” and as a Dutch diplomat, Robert van Gulik is no stranger to navigation.
 The production team built a complete ancient ship that is 70 meters long in a 6,000 square meter studio.
 However, when towering waves strike, even the sturdiest keel will sway.
-Not to mention, the terrifying of human hearts is far more terrifying than the darkness of the ocean.
+Not to mention, the terrifying nature of human hearts is far more terrifying than the darkness of the ocean.
 This “Golden Mystery” that takes place in a closed space has aroused great anticipation.

-A reboot of the drama
+A reboot of the suspense drama

 As an important part of Youku's content layout, “Judge Dee's Mystery” has made a big splash.
 On February 4th, Youku released its 2024 Dragon Year lineup, announcing the “three verticals and one horizontal” content layout, aiming to create differentiated content mindset.
-“Three verticals” refers to the “Historical Mystery Universe,” “Dawn Universe,” and “Youth Fantasy Universe,” while “one horizontal” refers to the film library.
+“Three verticals” refers to the “Historical Mystery Universe,” “Dawn Universe,” and “Youth Fantasy Universe,” while “one horizontal” refers to the treasure trove film library.

 “Judge Dee's Mystery” is the first chapter of the “Historical Mystery Universe,” and later Youku will release a series of ancient costume suspense dramas such as “Riverside Scene at Qingming Festival” and “Zang Hai Zhuan.”
 The “Dawn Universe” is based on modern suspense themes, such as “Xin Sheng” and “The First Shot.”
 The “Youth Fantasy Universe” focuses on live-action adaptations of comics and science fiction themes, covering high-quality content such as the “I Am Nobody” series, “The Immortal Ascension,” and “Dashing Youth.”